Top 20 Best Things To Do In Vietnam | 2023 Edition

 December – March is the most ideal time to explore Vietnam, and you can enjoy diverse activities from northern to southern regions:

 - Northern Vietnam: As you travel around this time, the weather is mild and cold, and will get warmer in February – March.
-These months are the most ideal time for trekking, and sightseeing the untouched nature of the northern provinces like Ha Giang, Lao Cai, and Lang Son.
-You will be rewarded with unprecedented views of towering mountains, endless blossoms, and turquoise-colored rivers, and meeting the people from hill tribe villages.
-Not only that, Dember – March is a lovely time to discover Hanoi and Halong Bay (Quang Ninh) since the weather is cool enough for walking around the Old Quarter or enjoying the cool breeze on a cruise.
+These months are the most ideal time for trekking and sightseeing the untouched nature of the northern provinces like Ha Giang, Lao Cai, and Lang Son.
+You will be rewarded with unprecedented views of towering mountains, endless blossoms, and turquoise-colored rivers and meeting the people from hill tribe villages.
+Also, Dember – March is a lovely time to discover Hanoi and Halong Bay (Quang Ninh) since the weather is cool enough for walking around the Old Quarter or enjoying the cool breeze on a cruise.